fintual-oss/fintual-edu/content/post/fintual-discovery-educacion-financiera-facil-simple-y-gratis.md

 We have to help understanding those macroeconomics aspects too.

-This is confirmed by a punctual experiment we already did:

-Explaining macroeconomics is something the start up _Robinhood_ does for example, here, explaining [Depreciation](https://learn.robinhood.com/articles/5JtDvoFmridr5T9eJcCyuI/what-is-depreciation/).

-However, when you look at this article, it is so long and seems complex/boring that I would never read it entirely, millennial that I am.

 And that leads us to problem number 2.

 #### Problem number 2: articles are long, linear and passive